 Let’s say you’re looking for a software engineer.
 If you type ‘Software engineer’ into Google, you’ll immediately see why you need to be more specific.
 ‘Software engineer in New York’ won’t do the trick, either.
 This video can give you a better idea of how Google ‘understands’ your searches.

-Google search will come in handy if you want to track a particular skill set, especially for hard-to-fill roles.
+Google search strings come in handy for recruiters if you want to track a particular skill set, especially for hard-to-fill roles.
 You could look for professionals who’ve attended relevant seminars or taken courses in a similar area of expertise.
 For example ‘attendees sasstock 2016.’

 Even if you’ve crafted the perfect boolean search string, take a moment to double-check your results.
 A quick search can lead to false positive results.
 For example, if you’re looking for a Marketing Manager in Boston, you’ll probably find professionals who don’t actually live in Boston, but could have studied there, lived in the past or simply wrote a blog post about marketing trends in Boston companies.